ThoughtWorks-DPS/secure-aws-ref-impl/README.md

     [secure-aws-infra]
     aws_access_key_id = AKIA4...
     aws_secret_access_key = jfjmcmas...

+3. Run `terraform apply` from this project's root folder

 ## Creating and testing an Operators user
 You can manually create users, but we have provided a simple shell script to wrap the various calls needed for this.